1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Avoid website hacking

-WordPress users: read this dedicated article.
+WordPress users: refer to this dedicated article.

 The role of the site owner and the webmaster